Pitch to Pilot: Writing TV Drama

 Interested in an online version of this workshop?
 Register your details here and we'll email you when new dates are confirmed.

 Many of our best screenwriters learned their craft in serial drama.
 It is a world which is highly competitive, and it can also be highly rewarding – which is why plenty of the best stay working there.
 It’s also one of the reasons why it’s a difficult world to break into.
 This course with writer/producer Neil Arksey aims to boost your chances.

 The course is aimed at experienced writers in theatre, prose, radio, comedy, advertising, or related fields, who wish to discover how TV serial drama works.

-On six Saturdays, over three months in Covent Garden, eight participants will gain a thorough understanding of how continuing and serial dramas operate.
+On six Saturdays, over four months, six participants will gain a thorough understanding of how continuing and serial dramas operate.
 The group will be taken though a step by step introduction to the various techniques and methods employed to put together these dramas.

 The course will be delivered from the point of view of a writer, with an emphasis on three main areas:

 - What is required of screenwriters who are contracted to write for continuing and serial dramas.

 - Developing your own original idea for a drama.

 - Translating that idea into synopses, outlines, storylines, beats, scene-by-scenes and scripts.

 In addition to a group project designed to enable writers to swiftly absorb some of the techniques and processes they will need to develop their own projects, each writer will also develop their own serial drama outline package, complete with a first draft pilot episode.
 Participants will leave the course much better equipped to understand and work in the script and story offices of a continuing/serial drama.